 The company's shares are presently held in both electronic and physical modes.

-Your directors also wish to place on record their appreciation of the wholehearted andcontinued support extended by the shareholders investors employees and workers of thecompany which had always been a source of strength for the Company.
+The Board of Directors of Directors wish to place on record their appreciation of theextended co-operation and assistance rendered to the company and acknowledge withgratitude the continued support and cooperation extended by the stakeholders investorsemployees workers and bank of the company which had always been a source of strength forthe Company.

 | ||FOR AND ON BEHALF OF THE BOARD OF DIRECTORS OF || |

 |Place : Indore ||MR. ANAND PRATAP SINGH ||MR. RAVINDRA HETAWAL |